Charity shops in Ebbw Vale

 Everything begins online.
 A charity team sends photos to GoldPaid on WhatsApp, gets a first view, and then asks for a free prepaid Royal Mail Special Delivery label so the items can be posted.
 NP23 covers Ebbw Vale and the surrounding area.

-Special Delivery Guaranteed is tracked and insured and aims to deliver to GB mainland addresses on the next working day, giving a charity team a clear record from posting to arrival.
+Special Delivery Guaranteed is tracked and signed for and aims to deliver to GB mainland addresses on the next working day, giving a charity team a clear record from posting to arrival.
 Reaching a specialist precious-metal buyer in person means a real journey: Newport lies around 20 miles south, roughly a 30 minute drive, and Cardiff is further still at about 32 miles.

 For a small charity shop, that is most of a working day gone.
 The prepaid label removes the drive completely.
 The parcel is posted at a local Post Office, and the valuation happens once it reaches GoldPaid.